DowntownCookieFrenzy/University/COS216/notes/examTwo.md

 #### MySQL
 <details>
 <summary>

-The ```sql LIKE``` operations is very useful `SQL` operation.
-However, in MySQL there is a large feature missing from the ```sql LIKE``` operation.
+The LIKE operations is very useful SQL operation.
+However, in MySQL there is a large feature missing from the LIKE operation.
 What is this feature, and what operation should you use to emulate this missing feature.
 </summary>

 TODO